matthias-mayr/Cartesian-Impedance-Controller/README.md

 ```

 **Note:** A nullspace stiffness needs to be specified so that the arm also follows the joint configuration and not just the end-effector pose.

+## Safety
+We have used the controller with Cartesian translational stiffnesses of up to 1000 N/m and experienced it as very stable.
+It is also stable in singularities.

+One additional measure can be to limit the maximum joint torques that can be applied by the robot arm in the URDF.
+On our KUKA iiwas we limit the maximum torque of each joint to 20 Nm, which allows a human operator to easily interfere at any time just by grabbing the arm and moving it.

+When using `iiwa_ros`, these limits can be applied [here](https://github.com/epfl-lasa/iiwa_ros/blob/master/iiwa_description/urdf/iiwa7.xacro#L53-L59).
+For the Panda they are applied [here](https://github.com/frankaemika/franka_ros/blob/develop/franka_description/robots/panda/joint_limits.yaml#L6).
+Both arms automatically apply gravity compensation, the limits are only used for the task-level torques on top of that.